Overnight shooting victim ‘not entirely cooperating’ with Hampton Police

 Police say no victims were found, but that “evidence was located” leading them to believe a shooting had occurred.

-A short time later, officers say they were called to Riverside Hospital when a man who had been shot walked in.
+A short time later, officers say they were called to Riverside Hospital when a man who had been shot showed up there.

 The man was treated for injuries that were not life-threatening, police say.

-A Hampton Police spokesperson says the victim is not entirely cooperative with investigating officers.
+A Hampton Police spokesperson says the victim is not being entirely cooperative with investigating officers.

 The incident is still under investigation.